-We get an hours less sleep but we also get an extra hour in the day.
-So here are some ways to make the most of that extra hour and save money at the same time!
+Here are some great ways to make the most of every hour in the day and save money at the same time!

 Clear out everything that didn’t serve a purpose this Summer.
 For example that tea towel your mum gave you before you started Uni, that dodgy cut off T-shirt with a Sangria stain on it and your touch footie third place medal from four years ago.
 Throw them out and then go through your stuff and see if there’s anything worth selling at a local market day.
 Online buying-and-selling platforms such as Facebook Marketplace and Gumtree are also great tools to turn your unwanted goods into cash.

 Sounds boring but research from ING Direct found that Aussies spend $8.3 billion on work lunches each year.
 If you save more cash to do fun stuff you actually care about then why not use an hour on your Sunday to clear out the cupboard?
 Create a meal using basic essentials that have been filling your pantry to prep for the week ahead!
 We know you have better things to do but just think of the extra $…

 Hate cleaning?!
 Just get your flatmate to do it!